 Davidson College provides a number of resources and networks for lesbian, gay, bisexual, transgender, and queer (LGBTQ) students, faculty, alumni and employees.
-Through student groups, course curriculum, hiring practices and the Safe Space program, Davidson is committed to creating a community that welcomes and fosters mutual respect among all campus members.
+Through student groups, course curriculum, hiring practices, and the Safe Space program, Davidson is committed to creating a community that welcomes and fosters mutual respect among all campus members.
 Inquiries about accessing resources or participating in any of the groups below can be directed to LGBTQ@davidson.edu.

 The college's LGBTQ Caucus advocates for and supports lesbian, gay, bisexual, transgender, and queer persons at the college by attending to the issues, ideas, social history, and cultural practices that are of interest to them, and which matter to a diverse community.
 This recently formed group connects the campus community together to educate on LGBTQ issues, supports the college's non-discrimination policy, collaborates with other social justice groups, and disseminates LGBTQ achievements.
 The group meets monthly and meetings are posted on the Campus Calendar under student and employee events.
 You may also contact Becca Taylor to join the listserv.